vefunder/protocol-research-review/articles/Silo_Finance.md

 In summary, governance has extensive and very far-reaching powers over Silo.
 Hence, the question arises “how likely is it that a malicious party can obtain a majority voting influence to instigate harmful changes to the protocol” (e.g. mint infinite XAI)?

 For this to happen, the party would need to accrue a substantial amount of SILO tokens (or get voting power delegated).
-Presuming that the team and SILO investors only vote in the best interest of the DAO, the answer is: The possibility is very low.
+Presuming that the core team and SILO investors only vote in the best interest of the DAO, the answer is: The chances of success are rather low since the team has quite a strong token position (see chart below).
+However, in case a malicious governance proposal should pass successfully, the only recourse to users is the two-day timelock.
+There is currently no privileged actor that can veto a malicious proposal.
 The chart below shows the voting power of all delegators.
-It’s important to note that to participate in on-chain voting, one has to delegate SILO to one's wallet or another delegate.
+It’s important to note that to participate in on-chain voting, one has to delegate SILO to one's wallet or to another delegate.

 ![SILO_delegatvote_distribution](https://user-images.githubusercontent.com/89845409/200591116-79f9739f-57ee-4ffc-9c89-583cd36f335d.png)

 (source: [Boardroom - Delegates Voting Power Distribution](https://boardroom.io/silo/delegates))

 As seen in the chart, the top three delegates control 51.2% of the overall voting power that is currently eligible to vote.
 This is quite a high concentration of power (basically a [Nakamoto coefficient](https://news.earn.com/quantifying-decentralization-e39db233c28e) of 3).
 With a bit of forensics on etherscan, using the [vested token overview](https://docs.google.com/spreadsheets/d/1IcvYQlWQ34kIFIfIKWzJwGlw-Jv33_TMBDKCI0ziEa8/edit#gid=1565912853), it becomes clear that the address with the most delegated voting power is controlled by the founding team.
 The same is true for ranks 4, 7, and 10.
-The second and third largest delegates seem to be whales and the rest are investors and community members
+The second and third largest delegates seem to be whales and the rest are investors and community members.

-This does not come as a surprise, given that the founding team will receive 27% of all tokens in circulation (vested over 3 years) according to the [vesting schedule](https://docs.google.com/spreadsheets/d/1IcvYQlWQ34kIFIfIKWzJwGlw-Jv33_TMBDKCI0ziEa8/edit#gid=1565912853) [side note: the team allocation stated in their [docs](https://silopedia.silo.finance/governance/token-allocation-and-vesting) is 5.25% lower (21.75%).
+This does not come as a surprise, given that the founding team will receive 27% of all tokens in circulation (vested over 3 years) according to the [vesting schedule](https://docs.google.com/spreadsheets/d/1IcvYQlWQ34kIFIfIKWzJwGlw-Jv33_TMBDKCI0ziEa8/edit#gid=1565912853) [side note: the team allocation as stated in their [docs](https://silopedia.silo.finance/governance/token-allocation-and-vesting) is only 21.75%, that’s 5.25% lower than the actual allocation.
 Those 52.5M tokens are currently sitting in a vesting contract untouched].

 In summary, the team has by far the largest allocation.
 All other stakeholder groups don’t even come close, even all investors combined only achieve 6.3% voting power.
 Two whales currently also hold significant voting power, however, it still leads to the conclusion that SiloDAO is highly influenced by the core team.
-There are plans to dilute the team share via a veSILO tokenomics issuance scheme, until those become a reality there is a large trust factor put onto the Silo founding [team](https://www.silo.finance/) - who is partially [doxxed](https://www.linkedin.com/company/silo-finance/people/).
-The team as listed on their website is anon.
-However, they managed to attract well-known investors and advisors, which adds to the credibility of the team.
+There are plans to dilute the team share via a veSILO tokenomics issuance scheme, however, until this becomes a reality there is a large trust factor put onto the Silo core [team](https://www.silo.finance/) - who is partially [doxxed](https://www.linkedin.com/company/silo-finance/people/).
+In addition, they managed to attract well-known investors and advisors, which adds to the credibility of the team.

 ## Smart Contract Risk